shubhp19/Task_05_Desciptive_Stats/README.md

 1. Create a bar chart of the top 5 scorers
 2. Rank top 5 players by total points
 3. Use a custom formula: `PTS + AST + TOT` to find most impactful players
-4. Identify a bench player to promote based on per-game performance
-5. Discuss LLM limitations where game logs were missing

 ➡️ All answers were validated using Python
 ➡️ LLM handled custom metrics and visualization tasks well